gtalarico/pyairtable/docs/source/getting-started.rst

 A common method is to `store it as an environment variable <https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html>`_ and load it using ``os.environ``.

-The :class:`~pyairtable.api.Api` class represents a connection to Airtable, while the :class:`~pyairtable.api.Table` class exposes methods for retrieving, creating, and modifying records in Airtable:
+The :class:`~pyairtable.Api` class represents a connection to Airtable, while the :class:`~pyairtable.Table` class exposes methods for retrieving, creating, and modifying records in Airtable:

 .. code-block:: python